thoas/django-rq-mail/README.rst

 django-rq-mail
 ==============

-django-rq-mail is a simple Python library based on rq_ to store email sent by Django_ and process them in the background with workers.
+django-rq-mail is a simple Python library based on rq_ to store emails sent by Django_ and process them in the background with workers.

 As django-rq-mail is based on rq_, it's entirely backed by Redis_.